-By Edgar A. Diaz, Photo editor
+By Edgar A. Diaz, Photo Editor-in-Chief

 The Dia de los Muertos, or Day of the Dead, is a multiday holiday on December 1 and 2.
 This holiday, with roots from Aztec culture, is a stark contrast to Halloween, in which the dead are celebrated, not feared.
 Families set up ofrendas, altars where they put the pictures and possessions of loved ones who have died, as well as putting out their favorite foods from when they were alive.
 Then, memories and food are shared as the dead are celebrated for the life they lived.
 In Mexico, graveyards are the center of the celebration, as the families of the dead return to clean their loved ones’ tombs.

 In a recent Paw Print survey, students of Payton shared their experience and knowledge about the holiday, as well as their favorite Day of the Dead treats.

 “My family will usually go out and buy things such as sugar skulls or other food as an offering.
 In the past, we have made an altar for those in my family who have passed,” Stephanie Perez ‘24 said.
 Perez’s favored treats are Calaveras, otherwise known as sugar skulls.

 “We celebrate it by honoring those in our family who have died by bringing their ashes to the table and eating tamales and other classic Mexican foods with family.
 We then go to the Museum of Mexican Arts as it is pretty close to my house,” Alejandro Velazquez ‘23 said.
 Velazquez ‘s favored treats are Pan de Muerto, as sweet bread only made during the day of the dead.